pydio/pydio-doc-howto/ws_delegating_workspace_creation.md

 + **Allow to Group Admins** : You can allow admins to create a repository using this Template
 + **Default Label** : You can prefill a label so that whenever someone creates a workspace from this template it will fill the label line with this
 + **Small Icon** : You can have a 16X16 icon representing the tempalte
-+ **Big Icon** : You can avec a bigger icon representing the template
++ **Big Icon** : You can have a bigger icon representing the template

 ##### 2. CHOOSE STORAGE DRIVER
 You can choose you a storage type.

-+ **Select Storage Type**: you have to choose a storage type, you can use the ones that you have from your plugins too.
++ **Select Storage Type** : you have to choose a storage type, you can use the ones that you have from your plugins too (dropbox,aws,etc...).

 ##### 3. DRIVER OPTIONS
-The driver options totally depends on what type of storage you choose, it enables you to choose the ones that you want to be used by default with the template.
+The driver's options totally depends on what type of storage you choose, it enables you to choose the ones that you want for the template.